Prepare for a 2023-24 Graduation

 Since the program sheet (PS) is the essential graduation application/planning tool for every School of Engineering major, your department administrator needs a version that has been updated your senior year in your file.
 It must be accurately and completely filled in with all major requirements, including grades, accurate units, and transfer courses (we will fill in spring quarter grades for you).
 Find Excel and pdf templates on the Program Sheets page for every year and major.
 Scan to your department for signature and review.

 6. When do I need to get an updated program sheet to my department?

 By the deadline to apply to graduate.
 If your senior program sheet is turned in on time you are more likely to be informed in time to do something about it in case there are problems you could not foresee until someone took a look at your program.

 The program sheet is what the Dean’s Office and your department use to check that you have completed your major requirements.
-Make sure it accurately reflects course numbers/names as found on your transcript, is legible, and is in the correct 2-page format (as it appears in pdf format on the Program Sheet page).
+Make sure it accurately reflects course numbers/names and units as found on your transcript, is legible, and is in the correct 2-page format (as it appears in pdf format on the Program Sheet page).
 You may use a program sheet template from any year you are enrolled at Stanford.
-If you have filled out the e-Program Sheet now available on the PS page of this website, you will need to print the most recent version and take to your department by the deadline to apply to graduate.

 Step-by-Step Directions on How to Prepare a Program Sheet